One Size Fits All (Frank Zappa album)

-One Size Fits All is the fourteenth album by the Mothers of Invention, and the twentieth overall album by Frank Zappa, released in June 1975.
+One Size Fits All is the fourteenth and final studio album by the Mothers of Invention, and the twentieth overall album by Frank Zappa, released in June 1975.
 The album reached #26 on the Billboard Top LPs & Tape chart in the United States in August 1975.

 The album features the summer/fall 1974 lineup of the Mothers of Invention, with keyboardist/vocalist George Duke, drummer Chester Thompson, percussionist Ruth Underwood, bass guitarist Tom Fowler and saxophonist/vocalist Napoleon Murphy Brock.
-“Can’t Afford No Shoes” features bassist James Youman, who temporarily joined when Fowler broke his hand while on tour (an incident referenced by Zappa in the credits).
+“Can’t Afford No Shoes” features bassist James Youmans, who temporarily joined when Fowler broke his hand while on tour (an incident referenced by Zappa in the credits).